VegaDeftwing/OpGuidesHugoSrc/content/Engineering/codeintro.md

 ### Code is mostly math

-Heres the thing: Code is mostly math.
+Here's the thing: Code is mostly math.
 If you're anything like me, you probably just went **ugggggghhhhhhh**.

 And I get it.
 But it's not that bad for two reasons:

 1. The math isn't like what you're used to.
 2. The math is actually *doing* something.
 You're not just getting a number to solve a problem, you're making a tool that can solve many problems or watching the math cause something to happen on screen.

-On point **1.**, it's usally because code has lots of flow control and logic that you're probably not used to seeing in math.
+On point **1.**, it's usually because code has lots of flow control and logic that you're probably not used to seeing in math.

 Things like